 A Property Management System (PMS) is software used in hospitality to control, organize, and execute operations and day-to-day activities of a hotel, hostel, B&B, inn, or vacation rental property.

-Think of a PMS system as back-office software used by hospitality staff to perform day-to-day operations such as managing reservations, check-ins/checkouts, guest services, housekeeping, availability, pricing, channel connections, reporting and analytics, and much more.
-Compared to real estate, most PMSs in the hotel business are cloud-based that go beyond to offer tools that streamline and automate tasks.
+Think of a PMS system as back-office software used by hospitality staff to perform daily operations such as managing reservations, check-ins/checkouts, guest services pre and post-stay, housekeeping, availability, pricing, channel connections, reporting and analytics, and much more.
+Compared to real estate, most PMS technology providers in the hotel business are cloud-based that go beyond to offer tools that streamline and automate tasks.

 Hotel property management system functions